 To use your telephone for local calls, dial 9 + the area code and phone number.
-For long-distance calls, dial 9 to get an outside line and then dial 0.
-The hospital operator will assist you in placing the call with a calling card or credit card.
-To call inside the hospital, dial the five-digit extension.
+For long-distance calls, dial 9 to get an outside line and then dial 0 and the hospital operator will assist you.
+(We do not charge for long-distance calls).
+To make an inside call, please dial the four-digit extension.